maciekgajewski/cpped/doc/Diary.md

 I was working on first ncurses interface, and I had to resist the urge to make it flexible, to reduce exposure to ncurses.
 I must force myself to let go, to go full-ncurses, full clang.

+## 30-11-2015

+I struck gold thi weekend: libclang.
+Simple, stable API to parse C++ and provide facilities for syntax highlighting and code completion.
+Much easier than playing with the mess of clang internas.
+Unfortunately, it's C. I've found a nice C++ wrapper in clang-tags project, but it was not suitable for my needs.
+I'm writing my own.
+C++ wrapper ofr C APi for C++ code.
+ZeroMQ again.

+## 01-12-2105

+The editor supports only ASCII.
+There is no trivial way to provide support for unicode.
+I can't convert the data to wchar_t* on loading, as I need undisturbed char* buffer for parsingg with libclang.
+I came up with an idea of container wrapping char utf-8 data, ut it would be a non-random-access container.
+Should be fine, as I manipualte one line at the time.
+I'll implement it one day.